I do receive a small commission as an affliliate if you purchase from one of these links.

 Self-Massage/Tissue Release

-Another one that is so, so worth the investment.
 Cup scar tissue--it will change your life.
 If you hate foam rolling your IT band, cup it!
 Use with massage oil, coconut or jojoba to drag the cup over skin for a release.

-Cheaper than anywhere else.
+Cheaper foam roller than anywhere else.
 You could purchase a less-dense version from this link as well that will be less intense.
 Make sure you purchaes the 36" version as you can do more with it.

 Books

-Most approachable book I've ever read on trauma and how it affects the brain and body.
+The Body Keeps the Score is the most approachable book I've ever read on trauma and how it affects the brain and body.

 Love, love, love this book.
 The author correlates the chakras to western psychology.
 It's an academic perspective on energy.